815 West Adams Boulevard

 Predating by 11 years its more famous adjacent tract, Chester Place, St. James Park opened in 1888.
 After its original developers George Wilson King, Frederick Harkness, and John Downey Harvey (nephew of former California governor John G. Downey) became less involved in the scheme during the national financial ups and downs of the '90s, real estate man William May Garland assumed some of the tract's marketing as interest revived and was confirmed by the turn of the new century with the opening of Chester Place.
 Next door to the future site of 815 West Adams Street, as the thoroughfare was known into the 1920s, Frederick Harkness had built 755 on Lot 1 of the St. James Park Tract in 1890.
 Within a year of 755's completion, Garland began construction of his own house at 815 on the corner, straddling Lots 3 and 4.
-The Garland family's real estate interests would later acquire the Walton house next door, selling it in 1932 before it was demolished in 1937.
+The Garland family's real estate interests would later acquire the Harkness house, selling it in 1932 before it was finally demolished in 1937.
 Garland himself remained committed to fading West Adams.
-He was still living at 815 when he died in Monterey on September 26, 1948; Mrs. Garland, nèe Blanche Hinman, stayed in her longtime home.
+He was still living at 815 when he died in Monterey on September 26, 1948; Mrs. Garland, nèe Blanche Hinman, stayed on in her longtime home.
 Shortly before her death on March 17, 1958, she gave 815 to nearby St. John's Episcopal Church.
 The house itself would survive until not long after a demolition permit for it was issued on February 2, 1972.

 Two views of 815 West Adams from the southwest in later, bearded

 years: Note that the roadway was then divided and that the original streetlamp

 seen in the third photograph down has been been replaced with one of the set fashioned

 for Adams Street after the turn of the century.
 West Adams Street had become a